-17.6 Information on current legal proceedings
+16.6 Information on current legal proceedings

 - Industria de Alimentos Zenú S.A.S. and Alimentos Cárnicos S.A.S., Colombian subsidiaries of Grupo Nutresa, are in the process of discussions with the Directorate of National Tax and Customs (DIAN), for the unrecognized deduction for amortization of goodwill, generated in the acquisition of shares, of income of the taxable year 2011 in Alimentos Zenú S. A. S. and 2011 and 2015 in Alimentos Cárnicos S. A. S. The process in the Administrative Chamber has already been exhausted, therefore, the respective lawsuits were brought before the contentious administrative courts of Antioquia, and del Valle, respectively.
-The requests for monies in favor of the tax returns for the taxable year 2011, of these two companies, on the occasion of this discussion, were considered undue, by the DIAN, which generated a process for Industria de Alimentos Zenú S.A.S., in discussion in the administrative chamber, as well as for, Alimentos Cárnicos S.A.S., in judicial proceedings. - Grupo Nutresa S.A. files a lawsuit for the lack of knowledge of deductions and compensation for tax losses, in tax returns for the taxable years 2008, 2009 and 2014.
-Due to lack of knowledge, the Administration rejected the rebates, in favor of those taxable years, which made the necessary lawsuit against the resolutions that decided the rejection.
+These taxable periods generated credit balances, amounts that at the time were requested by the Companies and refunded by the Tax Administration, for which reason and on the occasion of this discussion, such refunds were considered improper by the Dian, which additionally generated for both Companies the discussion of the resolutions that imposed a penalty for improper refund. - Grupo Nutresa S.A. files a lawsuit for the lack of knowledge of deductions and compensation for tax losses, in tax returns for the taxable years 2008, 2009 and 2014.
+Due to the fact that for these years the balances in favor generated were requested, the determination processes gave rise to sanctioning processes due to the inappropriateness of the refund, which also made it necessary to file a lawsuit against the respective resolutions.

-Note 18.
+Note 17.
 FINANCIAL OBLIGATIONS

-18.1 Financial liabilities at amortized cost
+17.1 Financial liabilities at amortized cost